Jerrythafast/FDSTools/README.rst

 Allelevis
 ~~~~~~~~~
+v2.0.0
+    - Replaced the simple Options overlay with responsive design options panels
+      in HTML visualisations
+    - Reduced Vega graph spec complexity by using the new Rank transform to
+      position the subgraphs
+    - Fixed glitch that caused unnecessary padding around the graph

 v1.0.0beta2
     - Fixed potential crash/corruption that could occur with very unfortunate
       combinations of sample names and marker names